 A relatively large number of people in Lowell telecommute to their jobs.
 Overall, about 15.34% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Lowell doesn't have a public transportation system that people use for their commute.
+Lowell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Lowell in 2022 was $35,535, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $142,140 for a family of four.
 However, Lowell contains both very wealthy and poor people as well.